Noroff-FEU-Assignments/cross-course-project-Bjonne696/README.md

 ## Description

 The project is suposed to be a eCommerce website, where you coud trade in old games with other users.

 It includes acount creation with avatars as profile pictures.

 Lists new titles available for purchase, and if an acount is created it will also then list games that are available for a dicounted price.

+The pictures above are from the prototype built with AdobeXD.

 ## Built With